dshetty100/Pewlett-Hackard-Analysis/README.md

 The purpose of this analysis is to helps prepare Bobby’s manager for the “silver tsunami” as many current employees at Pewlett-Hackard reach retirement age.

 The goal therefore is:
-1. To determine the number of retiring employees by title by creating a table that holds all the titles of current employees who were born between January 1, 1952, and December 31, 1955.
+1. To determine the number of retiring employees with their title by creating a table that holds the titles of current employees who were born between January 1, 1952, and December 31, 1955.

 2. To identify employees who are eligible to participate in a mentorship program by creating a mentorship-eligibility table that holds